jphalimi/PythonForMIC/Doc/c-api/gcsupport.rst

 or strings), do not need to provide any explicit support for garbage collection.

+..
+An example showing the use of these interfaces can be found in "Supporting the
+..
+Cycle Collector (XXX not found: ../ext/example-cycle-support.html)".

 To create a container type, the :attr:`tp_flags` field of the type object must include the :const:`Py_TPFLAGS_HAVE_GC` and provide an implementation of the :attr:`tp_traverse` handler.
 If instances of the type are mutable, a